cybera/ipv6-workshop/05-mail.md

 We need to add the inet_protocols line, while inet_interfaces is already correctly defined.

+    inet_protocols = all

+OR

+    inet_protocols = ipv4, ipv6

-That's all that needs to be done on Postifx to get it up and running on IPv6!
+By default Postfix only works over IPv4 - so without that line it won't work.
+But that's all that needs to be done on Postifx to get it up and running on IPv6!